 Head of Boarding/Matron is Mrs Vicky Sloan.
 She takes special responsibility for the girl boarders in her role as Matron whilst having overall responsibility for the general running of the boarding house as Head of Boarding.

-The Housemaster, Gary McKeague, is mainly responsible for the boy boarders but also assists with the general running of the house in any way possible.
+The Housemaster, John Doherty, is mainly responsible for the boy boarders but also assists with the general running of the house in any way possible.

-There are also four members of staff who come to RSH every day to meet the practical needs of the boarders and the house.
+There are also three members of staff who come to RSH every day to meet the practical needs of the boarders and the house.

-Domestic Staff: Mrs Caroline Coyle, Mrs Valerie Galbraith & Ms Roisin McGlinchey
+Domestic Staff: Mrs Caroline Coyle & Mrs Valerie Galbraith

 The staff at RSH are always available to offer guidance and support to all the boarders, and their well-being is always forefront of our minds.